pangeo-data/pangeo/docs/setup_guides/azure.rst

 wizard.

-Work through the wizard customising the Kubernetes service to be created as you see necessary (though the defaults are largely reasonable).
-In the last step before the cluster is created a validation process is run, ensuring that the customisations you have made will produce a working cluster.
+Work through the wizard customising the Kubernetes service to be created as you see necessary (all defaults are reasonable, so you should only need to edit the name of the Kubernetes service to be created).
+In the last step before the cluster is created a validation process is run, ensuring that any customizations you have made will produce a working cluster.
 At this step you can also download a template file to make reproducing or automating cluster creation simpler in the future.